edumco/automation-resources/resources/frameworks/junit.md

 JUnit is the most used test execution framework.

-It colects all the tests, execute and create a report with the results.
+It collects all the tests, execute and create a report with the results.

-It is famous on Java projects but has several implementation on diferent languages that work quite equal.
-Theese implementations are known by XUnit.
+It is famous on Java projects but has several implementation on different languages that work quite equal.
+These implementations are known by XUnit.

 ## Courses